2027 Cohort Application Requirements

 Waco, Texas 76798-7264

 - Critical care experience – Critical care experience must be obtained in a critical care area within the United States, its territories or a US military hospital outside of the United States.
 During this experience, the registered professional nurse has developed critical decision making and psychomotor skills, competency in patient assessment, and the ability to use and interpret advanced monitoring techniques.
 A critical care area is defined as one where, on a routine basis, the registered professional nurse manages one or more of the following: invasive hemodynamic monitors (e.g., pulmonary artery, central venous pressure, and arterial catheters), cardiac assist devices, mechanical ventilation, and vasoactive infusions.
 Examples of critical care units may include but are not limited to: surgical intensive care, cardiothoracic intensive care, coronary intensive care, medical intensive care, pediatric intensive care, and neonatal intensive care.
-Those who have experiences in other areas may be considered provided they can demonstrate competence with managing unstable patients, invasive monitoring, ventilators, and critical care pharmacology.
+Those who have experiences in other areas may be considered provided they can demonstrate competence with managing unstable patients, invasive monitoring, ventilators, and critical care pharmacology; however, programs are responsible for determining whether the applicants’ experiences are equivalent to those specified in the above examples.

-Council on Accreditation of Nurse Anesthesia Educational Programs, January 2024, Standards for Accreditation of Nurse Anesthesia Programs – Practice Doctorate, revised January 2024, pgs.: 36-7, Council on Accreditation, https://www.coacrna.org. - Essay Directions:
+Council on Accreditation of Nurse Anesthesia Educational Programs, Standards for Accreditation of Nurse Anesthesia Programs Practice Doctorate, effective January 2026, pgs.: 36-7, Council on Accreditation, https://www.coacrna.org. - Essay Directions:

 - Your essay will discuss your goals and objectives answering this question: Why do you want to become a CRNA, and why do you want to become a CRNA in the United States Army?
 Your audience is the USAGPAN admissions board.